The secrets of solvation

-Petroleum solvents, oxygenated organic compounds (acetone, methyl ethyl ketone, alcohols... as well as glycol ethers...
-Nitrogen- or sulphur-containing molecules, DMF (dimethylformamide), DMSO (dimethylsulphoxide)...
-And water which is THE solvent of living organisms, and within which the biochemical reactions that are vital to metabolism occur.
+Petroleum solvents, oxygenated organic compounds (acetone, methyl ethyl ketone, alcohols) as well as glycol ethers, nitrogen- or sulphur-containing molecules, DMF (dimethylformamide), DMSO (dimethylsulphoxide).
+And water which is THE solvent of living organisms, and within which the biochemical reactions that are vital to our metabolism occur.

 How can we find our way through?

-The key to the understanding of solvent classes is the knowledge of the intimate mechanisms of solvation.
+The key to understand solvent classes is the knowledge of the intimate mechanisms of solvation.
 What makes so homogeneous and stable a mixture of solute and solvent possible?
-It is simply the behaviour, the mutual attraction of chemical molecules through intermolecular forces.
-These forces are electromagnetic in nature a bit like the poles of magnets.
-They are generated by the electronic cloud which "hums" around the atoms making up the molecules.
+It is simply the behavior, the mutual attraction of chemical molecules through intermolecular forces.
+These forces are electromagnetic in nature, a bit like the poles of magnets.
+They are generated by the electronic cloud which “hums” around the atoms making up the molecules.
 (A molecule is a group of atoms joined together).

 If we now represent the occupation of the electronic orbitals of all these atoms, we better understand the uniform distribution of “electrical” charges along the molecular frame.
 The molecule is said to be nonpolarized, or apolar.